nyxb/eslint-config/README.md

 import nyxb from '@nyxb/eslint-config'

 export default nyxb({
+// Type of the project. 'lib' for libraries, the default is 'app'
+  type: 'lib',

   // Enable stylistic formatting rules
   // stylistic: true,

   // Or customize the stylistic rules
   stylistic: {
-    indent: 3, // 4, or 'tab'
+    indent: 2, // 4, or 'tab'
     quotes: 'single', // or 'double'
   },

-  // TypeScript and Vue are auto-detected, you can also explicitly enable them:
+  // TypeScript and Vue are autodetected, you can also explicitly enable them:
   typescript: true,
   vue: true,